fronzbot/fronzbot.github.io/_posts/2017-09-22-diy-heart-rate-monitor-using-your-smartphone.md

     * matplotlib
 * [ffmpeg](https://ffmpeg.org)

 Note, I recommend installing [Anaconda](https://anaconda.com) as it's really awesome and contains most packages you'll need.
-You'll still need to install the `imageio` PyPi package as well as an `ffmpeg` install which can be performed with the following command:
+You'll still need to install the `imageio` PyPi package as well as an `ffmpeg` install which can be performed with the following command if using Anaconda:

 ```
 conda install ffmpeg -c conda-forge